GitLab Professional Services

 Keywords should be used in H1 and also as close as possible to the beginning of the first sentence of paragraph 1.
 This is as the Google bots scan pages from the top down when deciding how relative they are.

-Your image tag provides an explanation of images to search engines, which can be used in conjunction with various modifiers to position it according to your needs.
-This is an important factor of on-page optimization.
+Your image tag also provides an explanation of images to search engines, which can be used in conjunction with various modifiers to position it according to your needs.
+This is another factor of on-page optimization.

 Used for your on page links (your hypertext underlines), the anchor text should give easily inferred signals about what awaits them on the destination page.
 This is good for both the searcher and search engines, as it indicates to the search engine the relationship between the current page and the one that the link is connected to.

-Internal Links - whenever publishing a new piece of content, it is important to include links to 2-5 other pages within your site.
-This process is ideal for identifying relationships between content groups/ clusters or for mapping a buyer journey so as to funnel traffic to the next stage of conversion.
+Whenever publishing a new piece of content, it is important to include links to 2-5 other pages within your site.
+This process is ideal for identifying relationships between content groups/clusters or for mapping a buyer journey so as to funnel traffic to the next stage of conversion.
+It is also important than when laucnhing a new page you link out to that page from a pre-existing, and topically related page.
+Doing so can help speed up both the ranking and indexing process for the new page.

 Be sure to use keyword rich anchor text for your internal links as these help indicate context to both the searcher and search engines.

-External Links - external links to trusted websites are an important means of showing search engines that your content is well-referenced, trustworthy and backed up.
+External links to trusted websites are an important means of showing search engines that your content is well-referenced, trustworthy and backed up.
 However, be careful where you place these links, too close to the top of the page and you could be funneling traffic away from the site.

 Also, be careful not to link to content that is covering the very same topic, as searchers may travel to the external page and be drawn into their buyer funnel as it provides information on the same query/intent.